GaloisInc/saw-training/Salsa20.rst

 splitting programs into smaller functions, each of which can be understood and tested independently.
 Compositional verification in SAW allows this structure to be reflected in proofs as well, so that each function can be verified independently.
-This can greatly increase the performance of a verification script.
+In addition to being more maintainable, this can greatly increase the performance of a verification script.

 This section describes the verification of an implementation of the Salsa20 encryption algorithm.
 Complete example code can be found in